The Clear Edge

 Founders at $100K–$150K who stay in operator mode don’t just stall growth—they manufacture a $65K identity crisis; running the CEO Transition Protocol over 24 weeks turns that same workload into a CEO-led business that can scale past $200K and run without you.

-• Who this is for: Founders and operators at $100K–$150K/month who have been flat for 12+ months, are working 60–70 hours/week, and notice that nothing moves without them, even though they already have a small team in place.
+• Who this is for: Founders at $100K–$150K/month who’ve been flat for 12+ months, working 60–70 hours/week, with a small team where nothing moves without them.

-• What you’ll learn: The Control‑to‑Stagnation Pattern, the 5‑Stage Stagnation Mechanism, the 16 Warning Signals of founder identity crisis, the 5‑Step CEO Transition System, and practical tools like the 72‑Hour AI Judgment Extraction Sprint, the Disappearance Test, and the CEO Weekly Scorecard.
+• What you’ll learn: The Control‑to‑Stagnation Pattern, the 5‑Stage Stagnation Mechanism, the 16 Warning Signals of founder identity crisis, the 5‑Step CEO Transition System, and tools like the 72‑Hour AI Judgment Extraction Sprint, the Disappearance Test, and the CEO Weekly Scorecard.

 Written by Nour Boustani for $100K–$150K/month founders who want a CEO‑led, exit‑ready business without the $65K identity ceiling and 2–3 years of stalled growth.